edbennett/lava-ros-lectures/decks/data/slides.md

 ![CERN logo](./images/cern.svg) <!-- .element height="100px" style="margin-left: 100px; margin-right: 100px; vertical-align: middle;" class="fragment" -->  ![DOI logo](./images/doi.svg) <!-- .element height="100px" class="fragment" style="margin-left: 100px; margin-right: 100px; vertical-align: middle;" -->  ![DOI logo](./images/50gb.svg) <!-- .element height="60px" class="fragment" style="margin-left: 100px; margin-right: 100px; vertical-align: middle;" -->

 Script:
 Now that we know what data we want to share, we need to know where to share it.
 The key aspect here is to use a dedicated data repository.
 A general-purpose data repository that is free for all to use is Zenodo.
-Zenodo is hosted by CERN, and commits to making your data available as long as it is active, which is planned to be at least as long as CERN has a datacenter.
+Zenodo is hosted by CERN,
+and commits to making your data available as long as it is active, which is planned to be at least as long as CERN has a datacenter.
 This is a lot longer than services like GitHub or GitLab commit to hosting your data.
 Zenodo also provides you with a DOI for your data, meaning that you can link to it from a publication without worrying that the link will become invalid in the future&mdash;as long as Zenodo is still active, the link will resolve correctly.
 Including the DOI in your narrative publications as a citation helps readers to be able to find your data.
 There is a limit on the size of a Zenodo record&mdash;the standard limit is 50GB, although if you need to exceed this slightly you can speak with them to request an exception.
-If your data are much larger than this, then this is a sign you need a more specialised repository, for example the ILDG for gauge configurations.
+If your data are much larger than this, then this is a sign you need a more specialised repository, for example an ILDG Regional Grid for gauge configurations.
 Don't try to split your data across a large number of Zenodo records to bypass the limit&mdash;this is likely to get you banned!
 This is also an area where you should check your institutional policy&mdash;you might find that your local institution runs its own data repository that it prefers you to use.
 (For example, the University of Bielefeld runs a service called Unibi where data can be deposited.)

 -